st3v/go-plugins/client/http/README.md

 This plugin is a http client for go-micro.

 The http client wraps net/http to provide a robust go-micro client with service discovery, load balancing and streaming.
+It complies with the [go-micro.Client](https://godoc.org/github.com/micro/go-micro/client#Client) interface.

 ## Usage